Quinoa Breakfast Bake

 Recipe Rating

-1. Ah this is so great, Amy.
-I am glad you gave this recipe a try and it turned out great for you.
-Thank you for coming back and sharing your review + star rating, I really appreciate it!
+1. YUM!
+I am happy to hear this recipe turned out great for you, Sarah.
+Thanks for your review + star rating, I appreciate it!